 Purple is the Color

 Jazz music of a tremendously elegant quality, the kind that does not linger in the classical realm, but rather unfolds many interesting interconnections to other styles.
-Purple is the Color under- stands how to build bridges and translate various elements into its own sophisticated musical language.
+Purple is the Color understands how to build bridges and translate various elements into its own sophisticated musical language.
 The aim of Simon Raab (piano), Stepán Flagar (saxophone), Martin Kocián (bass) and Michal Wierzgon (drums) is to touch the audience with their music, release deep-rooted feelings and trigger emotions.
-Beautiful melodies and harmonies that create a continuous arc of suspense, passionate and playful passages that consistently open the space for experimental and weird sounds, calm sounds that gently caress the listeners with an invitation to dream, spontaneous twists and turns that lure to other trails, and, and, and.
+It is beautiful melodies and harmonies that create a continuous arc of suspense, passionate and playful passages that consistently open the space for experimental and weird sounds, calm sounds that gently caress the listeners, inviting them to dream and so on.
 Purple is the Color hit the exact tones that flood the soul and persuade listeners to completely indulge in a musical spectacle.

-Line up: Simon Raab (piano); Stepán Flagar (saxophones) Martin Kocián (double bass); Michal Wierzgon (drums)
+Line up: Simon Raab (piano); Štěpán Flagar (saxophones) Martin Kocián (double bass); Michał Wierzgoń (drums)